BlueBikeSolutions/docker-ethereum-private/README.md

 # Differences to the real chain

-There are many many differences between a testnet and the real chain, and I'm no expert, but here are a few of them:
+There are many many differences between a testnet and the real chain, and I'm no expert (yet), but here are a few of them:

 - This is obviously not secure; it's very hackable
   - Maybe you want that for a PoC